mirror/boost/boost/libs/ptr_container/doc/ptr_container.rst

 - Jonathan Turkanis for supplying his ``move_ptr`` framework which is used internally
 - Stefan Slapeta and Howard Hinnant for Metrowerks support
+- Russell Hind for help with Borland compatibility
+- Jonathan Wakely for help with GCC compatibility
+- Pavel Chikulaev for comments and bug-fixes

 ==========
 References